 Insurance implications of a weather-related accident

-In no-fault states, each party’s own personal injury protection (PIP) coverage would be used for injuries.
-If you were at-fault for injuring someone else and that party’s PIP limits are exceeded, then your bodily injury liability coverages could be claimed against.
+In no-fault states, each party’s personal injury protection (PIP) coverage would be used for injuries.
+If you were at fault for injuring someone else and that party’s PIP limits are exceeded, your bodily injury liability coverages could be claimed against.

-For your own vehicle, you’d need collision coverage to file a claim with your insurer.
-Collision insurance is optional, so you would have to have this as part of your policy prior to filing a claim.
+You’d need collision coverage for your own vehicle to file a claim with your insurer.
+Collision insurance is optional, so you must have this as part of your policy before filing a claim.

 After paying your deductible, your car insurance company should pay the remainder of the repair costs.
-Or, your insurer may find that the car is a total loss and pay you actual cash value for the vehicle, minus your deductible amount.
+Or, your insurer may find that the car is a total loss and pay you the actual cash value for the vehicle minus your deductible amount.

-Typically, if you’re the one who lost control – even if it were due to a weather-related condition like black ice – you’ll be found at-fault by insurance companies for the accident.
-This means your rates could rise due to a surcharge at your next renewal.
+Typically, if you’re the one who lost control – even if it were due to a weather-related condition like black ice – you’ll be found at fault by insurance companies for the accident.
+Your rates could rise due to a surcharge at your next renewal.